May 17 2022

 Example: Android tablets, Microsoft Surface Go.

-The Pickcel digital signage software is compatible with all major hardware operating systems like Android, Windows, Linux, macOS, LG WebOS, Tizen OS, and more.
+The Pickcel digital signage software is compatible with all major hardware operating systems like Android, Windows, Linux, macOS, LG WebOS, and Tizen OS.
 This means you can run Pickcel on any player device without friction.
 Check out the detailed device compatibility matrix.

 A big part of the digital signage expenditures is the hardware cost, including the media players.
 But I know many businesses that go all rhapsodic and spend a fortune on the hardware only to realize they have made inconsistent, often inappropriate investments.